 EBPA reviews claims and sends reimbursement on a biweekly basis.
 You may obtain information on the status of claims or your available balance by calling EBPA at 800-578-3272.

 What if I lose or misplace my debit card?

-Contact Human Resources at X3837 to request a replacement card.
+Contact Mary Cote at x3033 to request a replacement card.

 What happens if I leave College employment?